-You may find your company is starting to shift towards having a lot of data and files stored on network drives or even the cloud.
+You may find your business is shifting towards storing data on network drives, or even in the cloud.
 If this is the case, you could be susceptible to cyber attacks which can spell bad news for your business.

 These attacks can include malware, phishing or even password attacks.
-Any of these attacks are sure-fire ways to have your data compromised and they’re something you should take strong measures to prevent against.
+Any of these attacks are sure-fire ways to compromise data, something you should take strong measures to prevent.

 Install a firewall

-It’s highly recommended that you install a firewall on your system to provide a barrier between your network and the outside world.
-If set up correctly, this will help keep your data safe and filter out any unwanted intrusions.
+Install a firewall on your system to provide a barrier between your network and the outside world.
+If set up correctly, this will help keep your data safe and filter out any intrusions.

-As long as this firewall is kept enabled, it will act as an extra layer of security between you and the outside world.
+As long as this firewall is active, it acts as an extra layer of security between you and the outside world.
 You might also want to consider running anti-virus software to make sure your systems are safe and secure.

 Change passwords regularly

 Password managers such as LastPass are a great way to store all of your passwords in a safe location.
-This software can also generate strong passwords so you don’t have to and it’s always a good idea to regularly take the time to update these to something new.
+This software can also generate strong passwords so you don’t have to.
+Even so, it’s always good to regularly take the time to update these to something new.

 Limit staff access